CognitiveModeling/finn/README.md

 ## Data generation

-The Python scripts to generate the burger, diffusion-sorption, diffusion-reaction, and  allen-cahn data can be found in the `data` directory.
+The Python scripts to generate the burger, burger_2d, diffusion-sorption, diffusion-reaction, and  allen-cahn data can be found in the `data` directory.

-In each of the `burger`, `diffusion_sorption`, `diffusion_reaction`, and `allen-cahn` directories, a `data_generation.py` and `simulator.py` script can be found.
+In each of the `burger`, `burger_2d`, `diffusion_sorption`, `diffusion_reaction`, and `allen-cahn` directories, a `data_generation.py` and `simulator.py` script can be found.
 The former is used to generate train, extrapolation (ext), or test data.
-For details about the according data generation settings of each dataset, please refer to the corresponding data sections in the paper's appendices.
+For details about the according data generation settings of each dataset, please refer to the corresponding data sections in the paper's appendix.

 ## Uncertainty quantification